How Facebook and Twitter are rushing to stop voter suppression online for the midterm elections

 Experts stress that it is hard to gauge the broader effects of these posts, tweets and other content on voters’ behaviors — absent more data.
 On Facebook, in particular, the site’s efforts to limit the reach of content designed to dissuade voters makes it hard for researchers to track what is happening there.

-“Right now, all we see are anecdotes about bad action -- but we have no sense of the prevalence or how effective it might be,” said Nathaniel Persily, a professor at the Stanford Law School.
+“Right now, all we see are anecdotes about bad action — but we have no sense of the prevalence or how effective it might be,” said Nathaniel Persily, a professor at Stanford Law School.

 For social media sites, though, one test came Tuesday, when conservative commentator Dinesh D'Souza told more than 1 million followers on Twitter, “Felons can't vote.
 But pardoned ones can @realDonaldTrump @tedcruz.”